elixir-europe/rdmkit/pages/your_domain/single_cell_sequencing.md

 ### Solutions

-- **Normalization and Transformation**: Consider using established methods such as shifted logarithm, variance stabilizing transformation (sctransform) or cell pool-based size factor estimators (scran) to address differences in sequencing depth and monitor data quality.
-Alternative normalization methods such as term frequency-inverse document frequency (TF-IDF) are well-suited for scATAC-seq data.
+- **Normalisation and Transformation**: Consider using established methods such as shifted logarithm, variance stabilizing transformation (sctransform) or cell pool-based size factor estimators (scran) to address differences in sequencing depth and monitor data quality.
+Alternative normalisation methods such as term frequency-inverse document frequency (TF-IDF) are well-suited for scATAC-seq data.
 - **Low-Quality Cell Detection**: Evaluate metrics like the number of detected genes per cell, mitochondrial gene content, and UMI counts to define quality criteria.
 The threshold for data quality acceptability is variable depending of several factors like the number of replicates or the type of organism (prokaryote, plant, animal...) used.
 - **Batch Effects Handling**: Examining your data to check that the most important elements for the clustering/cell comparison are biological and not technical.
 Exploring batch correction methods like {% tool "harmony" %} can help reduce technical biases in data integration.
 - **Biological Annotation**: Use known marker genes or reference-based annotation to assign cell types or states to clusters.
 A database of known cell markers (like {% tool "cellmarker" %}) can be helpful.